Richie78321/tech-interview-prep-guide/internships.md

 * Any relevant information, maybe an outline of the points you want to bring up
 * Any questions you have for the others in the meeting

 Don't get too obsessed with your project.
-Leave time for other things like meeting people, going to intern events, or learning things tangent to your project.
+Leave time for other things like meeting people, going to intern events, or learning things outside of your project.

 * Your intern project is designed to leave some room for other activities.
 As long as you put good work in on most days, you should have no trouble meeting expectations.